danielcase0/blockchain_wallets_challenge/README.md

 ### Primary Code

-All of the primary code can be found in the Python files named "krypto_jobs.py" and "crypto_wallet.py", which are located in this folder.  "krypto_jobs.py" contains the streamlit code for the data application and "crypto_wallet.py" contains functions used by the "krypto_jobs.py" code.
+All of the primary code can be found in the Python files named "krypto_jobs.py" and "crypto_wallet.py", which are located in this folder.  "krypto_jobs.py" contains the Streamlit code for the data application and "crypto_wallet.py" contains functions used by the "krypto_jobs.py" code.

 ### Stock Images